No Way Back (1995 film): Cast

+Production

+The film was produced after the success of American Yakuza prompted Overseas Filmgroup to move forward on another film centering around the Yakuza.

+Release

+No Way Back was first broadcast on HBO on December 20, 1996, before being released on home video on June 17, 1997.

 Reception

 Denise Lanctot of Entertainment Weekly rated it D+ and wrote that it would have made a better video game.
 Scott Hamilton and Chris Holland of Radio Times rated it 1/5 stars and called it a "preposterous crime thriller".
 R.L.
 Shaffer of IGN rated it 5/10 and recommended that fans of the stars watch their other films instead.
 Ian Jane of DVD Talk rated it 2.5/5 stars and wrote, "A wholly mediocre thriller, No Way Back will be of passing interesting to Russell Crowe fans and those who enjoy low budget action movies but outside of that group, it'll probably fall pretty flat."